ICT381/ict381-lab-notes/LAB_5C.md

    We are creating an inventory file named `aws_ec2.yaml` where it will define the configuration that uses the Ansible dynamic inventory plugin for AWS EC2 to automatically discover and manage EC2 instances in the `us-east-1` region.
 It groups instances by their tags with a prefix of 'tag' and specifies the connection details using their IP addresses.
 This setup streamlines automation tasks and simplifies the management of AWS resources using Ansible.

-   For more information, you are encouraged to read up more at the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/amazon/aws/docsite/aws_ec2_guide.html#minimal-example)
+   For more information, you are encouraged to read up more from the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/amazon/aws/docsite/aws_ec2_guide.html#minimal-example).

 4. Create the `tag_group_web.yaml` file in the `/etc/ansible/group_vars` directory.